AnilChinchawale/Learn-Go/README.md

     a) It will give you executable/binary file to execute written program.

 Type of package :-
-    1) If package name mentioned as "main"
+    1) If package name mentioned as "main" it will create executable file
+    2) except "main" it will be supported package to use in other code.